RakhithJK/dbeaver-cloudbeaver-wiki/Package-localization.md

 In Cloudbeaver all translatable resources reside in the **locales** folder.
 The path to the folder is **[package-name]\src\locales\[locale-code].ts**.

 Not all localization comes from our source code, some of it comes from the backend side.
-So, if you want to, for example, change or create localization for metadata editor objects, you need to do it in another repository, that is https://github.com/dbeaver/dbeaver.
+So, if you want to, for example, change or create localization for database objects, you need to do it in another repository, that is https://github.com/dbeaver/dbeaver.
 Here is a guide how you can contribute to dbeaver localization https://github.com/dbeaver/dbeaver/wiki/Localization.

-To create or improve the localization for Cloudbeaver follow these steps.
+To create or improve the localization for Cloudbeaver follow these steps:

 - Prepare for changes
   - Fork repository https://github.com/dbeaver/cloudbeaver.